TennyHu/TennyHu/README.md

 🥕 *a former sociology student, current debugger of both society and software!* 🥕

-🎓 Bachelor's degree in Sociology from the London School of Economics and Political Science
+🎓 Bachelor's degree in Sociology - the London School of Economics and Political Science
 📖 Current student at UPenn - Master of Computer and Information Technology